LOADING ...

 Which is why Americans only sing in four harmony to

-this very day.
-That to be too dangerous.
+this day.
+That proved to be too dangerous.
 See, what

-they did was they'd be singing these songs called
+did was they'd be singing these songs called Clam

-Chanties, and they'd have these big spears clampoons.
+Chanties, and they'd have big spears called clampoons.

 And they'd be up and down the beach and the method